Hamburg Airport Hostage-Taker Gives Himself Up

-Hamburg: An armed father who took his four-year-old daughter hostage, forcing the suspension of flights at Hamburg airport, gave himself up "without resistance" on Sunday after hours of negotiations, German police said.
+(MENAFN- Jordan Times) HAMBURG - An armed father who took his four-year-old daughter hostage, forcing the suspension of flights at Hamburg airport, gave himself up“without resistance” on Sunday after hours of negotiations, German police said.

 The 35-year-old man had barricaded himself and the child in his car at the foot of a Turkish Airlines plane on Saturday evening, demanding to be allowed on board after a custody dispute with the mother.